napframework/nap-portal/README.md

 # NAP Portal

-NAP Portal connects to a NAP websocket server and generates a control interface for you NAP application.
+NAP Portal connects to a NAP WebSocket server and generates a control interface for NAP Portal Components in your NAP application.